Ben Hall Pt 4

 A SUICIDE.
 His Identity Discovered.
 [BY TELEGRAPH FROM OUR CORRESPONDENT.)
 BRISBANE, Sunday: - INQUIRY into the death of Frederick Shadforth, who cut his arms and bled to death a fortnight ago, has disclosed the information that the deceased was the son of Captain Henry Tudor Shadforth, for many years Usher of the Black Rod in the Legislative Council of New South Wales.
 Shadforth had been working in Queensland for four years as clerk.
 At one time he attempted to start a matrimonial agency under the name of Summerleas.

-Once a prosperous squatter, Ben Hall now found himself revisiting the familiar landscapes of his past life, albeit under very different circumstances.
+The once prosperous squatter, Ben Hall now found himself revisiting the familiar landscapes of his past life, albeit under very different circumstances.
 Often seen alone, without the usual company of Gilbert, he sought out locals to join him in his illicit activities.
+Who these where other than Mount remains a mystery.
 The increasing pressure from law enforcement compelled Hall to expand his operations.
-By the end of March, he had ventured south of Cootamundra, near Berthunga, with the intention of targeting wealthy officials.
+By the end of March, he had ventured south of Cootamundra, near Berthunga, with the intention of targeting wealthy officials and gold buyers.
 However, his presence did not go unnoticed.
 As soon as word of his whereabouts reached the authorities, they initiated a pursuit.
-Yet, as was often the case, their efforts to apprehend Hall proved fruitless: Yass Courier, March 20th 1864:
+Yet, as was often the case, their efforts to apprehend Hall proved fruitless: Sydney Mail, April 2nd 1864:

-Gilbert's absence was a mystery, but Hall and his new accomplice, James Mount, didn't let that slow them down.
-They continued their spree of robberies, striking out in the vicinity of Bethungra, a place already familiar with their exploits.
-They rode from town to town, from Marengo to Burrowra, their boldness growing with each successful heist.
+Gilbert's absence remained a mystery, but Hall and his new accomplice, James Mount, didn't let that slow them down.
+They continued their spree of robberies, remaining in the vicinity of Bethungra, a place already familiar with their exploits.
+They then returned north riding from from Marengo to Burrowra, their boldness growing with each successful heist.
 They took what they wanted - watches, horses, saddles, bridles, clothing, and of course, money.
 Their audacity was matched only by their cunning, as they managed to stay one step ahead of the law.

 The local Traps, seemed to be perpetually behind.
 Despite their best efforts, they were unable to catch up with Hall and Mount.
 On several occasions, they arrived at the scene of a robbery only to find that the culprits had already fled, leaving behind a trail of frustrated victims and baffled lawmen.